thegworld/gtx-browser/docs/security/url_display_guidelines/url_display_guidelines.md

 * Use of [Combining characters](https://blog.emojipedia.org/fun-emoji-hacks/) to create look-alikes.

-In Chromium, this is handled by routines in `base/strings/escape.h`.
-Outside of Chromium, consult `ShouldUnescapeCodePoint` in `net/base/escape.cc` for guidance.
+In GTx Browser, this is handled by routines in `base/strings/escape.h`.
+Outside of GTx Browser, consult `ShouldUnescapeCodePoint` in `net/base/escape.cc` for guidance.

 ### Literal IP Addresses